wix-incubator/erb/bootstrap/wix-bootstrap-testkit/README.md

  - options, optional:
   - timeout, ms - how long testkit is waiting for app to be ready.
   - env - object that is passed to a child process and is accessible via `process.env`.
 Defaults to `require('env-support').bootstrap()`.
 Any options passed in will be merged.
+  - cwd - current working directory of the child process

 ## app(appFile, options): BootstrapApp
 Factory method for creating new instance of `EmbeddedServer` for running provided service entry point in a forked process.